-French onion pork chops are smothered in a thick and flavorful gravy, topped with melted cheese.
+French onion pork chops are smothered in a thick and flavorful gravy, and topped with melted cheese.

-French onion pork chops is a one-pan meal that’s perfect for those crazy weeknights.
+French onion pork chops are a one-pan meal that’s perfect for those crazy weeknights.
 These pork chops have all the flavors of French onion soup, smothered on top of a juicy pork chop.

 Cast Iron Pan

 I used a cast iron pan for this recipe.
 Primarily because I love cast iron cookware.
 If you don't have one a regular oven-safe skillet will work.
 If you don't have an oven-safe skillet, you can just transfer everything to a 9x9 baking dish.